mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 * The late event under allowed lateness is included in the result
 * Late result gets end-of-window time "00:00:01" as new event-time, exactly as on-time results
 * There are special assertions to ensure that aggregation comes from on-time or late pane
-* In this mode, `allowed lateness > 0` should not require more resources, but I'm not fully sure - let me know what do you think

 ## Late Data Under Allowed Lateness (Accumulated)